Tetun language

-Tetum (Tetun /tet/; Bahasa Tetun; Tétum /pt/) is an Austronesian language spoken on the island of Timor.
+Tetun (Tetun /tet/; Bahasa Tetun; Tétum /pt/) is an Austronesian language spoken on the island of Timor.
 It is one of the official languages of Timor-Leste and it is also spoken in Belu Regency and Malaka Regency, which form the eastern part of Indonesian West Timor adjoining Timor-Leste.

-There are two main forms of Tetum as a language:
+There are two main forms of Tetun as a language: